How much does it cost to run a slush machine?

 - Leave on through out the day, stop starting the machine is a false economy

 - Our New Expert Slush machine uses upto 30% less energy, it makes sense to upgrade

-Find your Snowshock machine on the table below to see how much your machine could cost to run based on 35p per KWH and 12 hours per day running.
+Find your Snowshock machine on the table below to see how much your machine could cost to run based on 22.1p per KWH and 12 hours per day running.

 Working out the average power consumption for a slush machine depends on variable factors like: how many times is is filled up and has to re-freeze, what the ambient temperature is, whether the air intake is clear and the temperature of the slush when it is put in.
 Here in the ‘likely per day column’ we are giving you the average case scenario based on good operating conditions.
 Note the ‘Max per day column’, the daily cost cannot be higher than this because machines only use full power when freezing or chilling down.
-The calculations above are based on 35p per KWH, you would need to use your own rate to get an accurate cost.
+The calculations above are based on 22.1p per KWH, you would need to use your own rate to get an accurate cost.
+Standing charges are not included in these calculations.
 The calculations also assume 12 hours operating time.